A set of tools for analyzing 3D images of porous materials

 If you think you may be interested in contributing to PoreSpy and wish to both use and edit the source code, then you should clone the repository to your local machine, and install it using the following PIP command:

-A Github repository of examples is available here.
 The following code snippets illustrate generating a 2D image, applying several filters, and calculating some common metrics.
+A set of examples is included in this repo, and can be browsed here.

 Generating an image